John Rose (businessman)

-Sir John Rose (born 9 October 1952) is a British businessman who was the Chief Executive of Rolls-Royce from 1996 to 2011.
+Sir John Edward Victor Rose (born 9 October 1952) is a British businessman who was the Chief Executive of Rolls-Royce from 1996 to 2011, when he became deputy chairman of Rothschild Group.

 Background and education

 Born in Blantyre, Malawi, Rose was educated at Culford School and Charterhouse.
 He earned his MA degree in psychology from the University of St. Andrews in Scotland in 1975.
 Before joining Rolls-Royce, he had a career in banking with the First National Bank of Chicago and Security Pacific.

-He bought a small farm in South Devon.
-Since retiring he has done two motorbike rides with friends.
-One from London to Beijing and the other from Alaska to Buenos Aires.

 Career with Rolls-Royce

 Rose joined the company in 1984 and held a number of roles.
 He served as Director of Corporate Development from 1989 to 1994, and in February 1993 assumed the role of President and Chief Executive of Rolls-Royce Inc, responsible for Rolls-Royce activities in North America.
 On 1 January 1995 he became Managing Director of the Aerospace Group until he finally became the Chief Executive of the company on 1 May 1996 after serving on its Board of directors for four years.

-On 30 September 2010 he announced his decision to retire from Rolls-Royce and his position of Chief Executive.
-He left his post at the end of March 2011 with John Rishton taking over the Chief Executive position.
+On 30 September 2010 he announced his decision to retire from Rolls-Royce and left his post at the end of March 2011 with John Rishton taking over as Chief Executive.

 Later career

-In September 2011, Rose became deputy chairman of the Rothschild group, and in February 2012 become a non-executive director of Holdingham Group and subsequently Chairman of the parent company of strategic intelligence company Hakluyt&Co.
+In September 2011 Rose became deputy chairman of the Rothschild group, and in February 2012 become a non-executive director, and subsequently chairman, of Holdingham Group, the strategic intelligence company renamed Hakluyt & Company.
 He is involved with a number of environmental technology companies.

 Honours

-Rose received a knighthood in the 2003 New Year's Honours List.
-In 2008, he was made a Commandeur de la Légion d'honneur, and was also awarded the Singapore Public Service Star.
+Rose received a knighthood in the 2003 New Year Honours.
+In 2008 he was made a Commandeur de la Légion d'honneur, and was also awarded the Singapore Public Service Star.

-Sir John Rose is a Fellow of the Royal Aeronautical Society, a Past-President of the European Association of Aerospace Industries (AECMA), a Past-President of the Society of British Aerospace Companies and was, until recently, on the Council of The Prince's Trust as Chairman of The Prince’s Trust.
+Sir John Rose is a Fellow of the Institution of Mechanical Engineers, a Fellow of the Royal Aeronautical Society, a Past-President of the European Association of Aerospace Industries (AECMA), a Past-President of the Society of British Aerospace Companies and was, until recently, on the Council of The Prince's Trust as Chairman of The Prince’s Trust.
 He is also a member of the JP Morgan International Council, the CBI International Advisory Board, the Advisory Board of the Economic Development Board of Singapore, The Englefield Advisory Board, and the European Round Table of Industrialists.

-On 13 July 2010 Sir John Rose received an honorary degree from the University of Exeter in engineering.
+In 2009 Rose was elected an Honorary Fellow of the Royal Academy of Engineering and on 13 July 2010 he received an honorary degree from the University of Exeter in engineering.